From the smart factory to the self-organisation of capital: ‘Industrie 4.0’ as the cybernetisation of production

 ...for the human being to stay on one level with technology.
 Because the technology controls in ever more intelligent ways and organises itself.
 How can the human being participate in this self-organisation?
 This actually is the central question.
 In [our project] the idea was that the employees just also organise themselves, almost as a supplement to the machinic or IT-self-steering.

 Similar to the possibility of automating planning with artificial intelligence, these points illustrate the paradox of the subordination of human reflexivity to the technological rationalisation of the labour process on the one hand, and, on the other, the potential empowerment of labour as a result of increased participation in decision-making.
 Similar observations have led Dyer-Witheford (2015: 51) to provocatively claim that ‘[t]he machine is not over and against the worker – because the worker is part of the machine’.
-Indeed, the development of ‘Industrie 4.0’ is different from total digital automation as was imagined, for example, in computer-integrated manufacturing.
-As part of the process of the cybernetisation of production, the introduction of ICPS to the labour process creates new forms of human-machine integrated work, or cybernetic work.
-However, more empirical research is needed to determine the concrete relation between informational and social self-organisation beyond the rhetoric of industrial engineers and managers.
+As part of the process of the cybernetisation of production, the introduction of ICPS and IIoT to the production process does appear to free labour on the shop floor from specific aspects of the organising function of human management while advancing capital’s development of the machine management of labour.
+This appears to create new forms of human-machine integrated work, or cybernetic work.

 Smart factory integration and autonomous production